harshsinha-12/stock-predictor-docker/README.md

 2. Enter a stock ticker symbol (e.g., AAPL for Apple) and click "Predict"

 ### Streamlit UI
-1. Open your web browser and navigate to `http://localhost:8501`
+1. Open your web browser and navigate to `http://localhost:8501` (or visit the [live demo](https://stock-predictor-docker.streamlit.app/))
 2. Choose between "Predict Stock Movement" and "Train Model" modes
 3. Enter a stock ticker and use the interactive controls